thedejijoseph/parking_lot/README.md

 attempted by moi on the 6th of July, 2018

 ## Problem Statement
-I own a multi-storey parking lot that can hold up to 'n' cars at any given point in time.Each slot is given a number starting at 1 increasing with increasing distance from the entry point in steps of one.
+I own a multi-storey parking lot that can hold up to 'n' cars at any given point in time.
+Each slot is given a number starting at 1 increasing with increasing distance from the entry point in steps of one.

 I want to create an automated ticketing system that